 Paper Passport or Digital Passport

-This year the Setouchi Triennale Passport comes in two forms.
+The Setouchi Triennale Passport comes in two forms:

-The usual paper passport is available as well as a digital passport that can be bought online from the official application, available on both the Android Play Store and the Apple App Store.
+Digital passport that can be bought online from the official application, available on both the Android Play Store and the Apple App Store.
+I could be wrong, but I think that vouchers can also be exchanged for a digital passport.

 There is no drastic difference between the two.

-A paper passport will be a nice souvenir when you return home from the Setouchi Triennale, but of course, it can be lost or damaged (it can’t be replaced if that’s the case).
+A paper passport is a nice souvenir when you return home from the Setouchi Triennale, but of course, it can be lost or damaged (it can’t be replaced if that’s the case).

 A digital passport is somewhat more convenient but relies on your phone.
 If you don’t live in Japan, you need to be sure to be able to use your phone in the country and pay online with it.